 'Social accountability' is a citizen-centered approach to accountability in government services and schemes.
 It plays an important role in reducing error, fraud and corruption; ensuring that cash is delivered to recipients regularly, reliably and accessibly; improving policy design; and strengthening state-society relations.
 Social accountability refers to the steps that governments can take to improve the participation of recipients and broader civil society in accountability initiatives, and the steps that recipients and broader civil society can take to hold governments to account for the delivery of social protection.
 This is a three-part webinar series focused on social accountability in the delivery of social protection.

-The third webinar will consider the enabling environment for social accountability, that is the role of national legal frameworks and international conventions and instruments, the willingness and capacity of state actors to respond, and the role of information systems and technology.
-Date: Thursday 29th March.
-Time: TBC
+The third webinar will consider the enabling environment for social accountability.
+This includes the role of legal and policy frameworks for social accountability, the willingness and capacity of state actors to respond, and the role of information systems and technology.
+Date: TBC

 Speakers from civil society, government and international specialists will present their perspectives and experiences of social accountability in social protection.

 You can register here for the next sessions!